Canon T4i vs Panasonic GF5

 It is notable that the T4i has a hotshoe, while the GF5 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the T4i and the GF5 have been discontinued, but can regularly be found used on eBay.
+Both the T4i and the GF5 have been discontinued, but can regularly be found used on ebay.
 The GF5 was replaced by the Panasonic GF6, while the T4i was followed by the Canon T5i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the T4i and GF5 can be found, respectively, in the Canon T4i Manual (free pdf) or the online Panasonic GF5 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon T4i and the Panasonic GF5?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.